legenary/MuscleModel/README.md

    Select source code directory as "{your_path}/MuscleModel".

-   Select binaries directory as "{your_path}/MuscleModel/build" (select "yes" when prompted asking to create build directory).
+   Select binaries directory as "{your_path}/MuscleModel/build".

-   Click **Configure**, then **Generate**, select your version of visual studio as the generator.
+   Click **Configure** (select "yes" when prompted asking to create build directory), then **Generate**, select your version of visual studio as the generator.

    Double-click open "MuscleModel/build/Apps_MuscleModel.sln" using Microsoft Visual Studio.

    In the Solution Explorere, right click "ALL_BUILD" to compile MuscleModel.

+   Set 'MuscleModel' as your startup project.